doramagnoni/plantcareQuiz/README.md

 * As a style language.

 ### Java Script
-* As a programing language.
+* As a programming language.

 ### Font Awesome
 * As an icon library for social links.